Oil demand growth to shift to petrochemicals away from motor fuels: IEA

 “A large group of chemicals derived from oil and natural gas are crucial to the manufacture of many products that satisfy this rising demand,” it added.

-Naphtha is made by oil refineries processing crude, but other petrochemical feedstocks - ethane or liquefied petroleum gas (LPG) - largely bypass the refining industry.
+Naphtha is made by oil refineries processing crude, but other petrochemical feedstocks - ethane or liquefied petroleum gas (LPG) - are processed outside traditional oil refineries.

+“Ethane, liquefied petroleum gases and naphtha, pose a bigger threat to the refiners’ market share than electric vehicles and gas-powered transportation combined,” the IEA said, estimating refiners would see just 4.8 million bpd of the demand growth to 2023, missing out on 30 percent of it.

-The boom in U.S. shale oil boom has dramatically expanded the availability of ethane, and a string of new projects on the U.S. Gulf Coast are underway to process it.
+The boom in U.S. shale oil has dramatically expanded the availability of ethane, and a string of new projects on the U.S. Gulf Coast are underway to process it.

 In total, the world is expected to add 1.4 million bpd in new petrochemical-producing steam crackers to 2023, the IEA said.

-Demand for ethane would expand the fastest pace in the next five years, rising by 885,000 bpd, followed by naphtha with growth of 495,000 bpd and LPG with growth of 40,000 bpd, it said.
+Demand for ethane will expand at the fastest pace in the next five years, rising by 885,000 bpd, followed by naphtha with growth of 495,000 bpd and LPG with growth of 40,000 bpd, it forecast.

-Jet fuel, supported by growing demand for air travel, would grow by a 1.2 percent to 2023, the IEA said.
+Jet fuel, supported by growing demand for air travel, will grow by 1.2 percent to 2023, the IEA added.

 More than 80 percent of global car sales are now in markets covered by efficiency standards, including China, India the United States and Europe.
-The IEA said this“will impact strongly on future oil demand.”
+The IEA said this “will impact strongly on future oil demand.”

+Partially as a result, the IEA warned that refinery additions totalling 7.7 million bpd would outstrip growth in demand for refined products by 2023 by some 3 million bpd.

+“The gap between refinery capacity growth and refined product demand growth has never been so large in recent history,” the IEA said.

-Reporting By Libby George; Editing by Edmund Blair
+Reporting by Libby George; Editing by Edmund Blair and Mark Potter